-Transforming your body is a notion that many people dream about.
-But losing a significant amount of weight can seem like a daunting task.
-Whether you are busy, or on a tight budget, it can appear that creating a transformation is too difficult.
-However, our transformation testimonials prove that anyone can transform their body and get in to their best ever shape.
+Transforming your body is a notion that many people dream about, but losing a significant amount of weight can seem like a daunting task.
+Whether you’re busy, or on a tight budget, there are many reasons why a transformation can seem too difficult.
+Our transformation testimonials are here to help prove that anyone can transform their body and get in to their best ever shape.

-Overhauling your diet is overwhelming, but using simple swaps and changes to your diet and routine can quickly establish healthy habits day to day.
-You can ensure you still get great flavours and feel full, while feeling satisfied you’ve given your body essential fuel.
+Overhauling your diet is overwhelming, but using simple swaps and changes to what you eat, and when you eat, can help to quickly establish healthy habits.
+You can still get great flavours and feel full, while giving your body essential fuel.

 Weight Loss Inspiration